alidcastano/alidcastano.com/content/articles/2019-05-28-ThoughtfulDesign.md

 ### Thoughts / Design

-I think about thoughtful design a lot, because I believe it's crucial to creating spaces for meaningful engagement onine.
+I think about thoughtful design a lot, because I believe it's crucial to creating spaces for meaningful engagement online.
 Every variable makes a difference: a frictionless experience gives us room to think; a welcoming atmosphere encourages us to express ourselves; and an upstanding culture reinforces positive behavior.
 The entire experience has to be congruent for genuine interactions to flourish.

 As I summarize these takeaways, it does feel like a lot to ask for.
 But maybe that’s a sign of untapped experiences online.
 At the very least, thoughtful design is worth aiming for.
 Who knows, there could be new, emergent behaviors left to be discovered from it.